Frequently Asked Questions

 A: At least initially the copper will generally remain in place.
 In the future it is possible that legacy copper will be removed but this is subject to further consideration by the Government, industry and other stakeholders.

 Q: Are there be upfront fees to connect to UFB?

 A: At a wholesale level (from the LFC to the RSP) there are no connection fees for standard residential installations.
 It is up to Retail Service Providers (RSPs) whether they charge an upfront fee to connect, as they set retail prices.

 Q: Should I re-wire my home to enjoy the benefits of UFB?

 A: Re-wiring should not be necessary.
 There are options for delivery of UFB in the home using Wi-Fi which require no new wiring.
 These may not be suited for homes which are made of concrete or brick, and it is also important to consider the location of the ONT and wireless router.
 The ONT can also connect into existing in-home copper wiring which delivers your fixed phone line etc. Your RSP can provide more specific advice applicable to your circumstances.

 If you are renovating your home it is worth planning for your future communications requirements.
 Power users (for example, those who may wish to have multiple family members accessing different media-rich video services at the same time) may be best to upgrade their in-home wiring to Cat 5 or 6 standard.
 If you are doing so, ask your contractor to follow the TCF Premise Wiring Code.

 Q: Can I choose more than one RSP to provide services over the fibre?

-A: In the home, the open access model will enable householders to choose more than one service provider, potentially offering different kinds of services.
+A: In the home, the open access model enables householders to choose more than one service provider, potentially offering different kinds of services.
 Some of these may be new or niche service providers offering services such as cloud computing, support for particular applications, game-playing, e-health etc.

 Q: I already have a broadband contract.
 What should I do if my service provider offers to renew my contract?